M-Matin-dev/entity-migrate/README.md

     version: TestEntityVersionEnum.v2,
     fullName: 'John Smith'
 }
-and then to v3 because the resuling value has a migration to v2:
+and then to v3 because the resuling value has a migration from v2 to v3:
 {
     version: TestEntityVersionEnum.v3,
     firstName: 'John',